-The AMP partnership works to ensure that best practices and new ideas being used or tried by NMCPs and partners are collected and shared to ensure that high quality distributions continue to take place.
+The AMP partnership works to ensure that best practices and new ideas being used or tried by national malaria programmes and partners are collected and shared to ensure that high quality distributions continue to take place.
 Part of the sharing of knowledge happens through face-to-face meetings, such as AMP trainings and technical assistance missions, while another part is based on guidance and documentation for planning and implementing mass ITN distribution campaigns.

-The AMP partnership has produced two toolkits: a first edition (2008) focused on the planning and implementation of integrated campaigns, primarily with vaccination, to encourage the distribution and use of insecticide-treated nets (ITNs) by children under five ears of age and a second edition (2012) that supports the planning and implementation of mass ITN distribution campaigns to achieve universal coverage for the entire population at risk of malaria in a country or targeted area.
+The AMP partnership has produced two toolkits: a first edition (2008) focused on the planning and implementation of integrated campaigns, primarily with vaccination, to encourage the distribution and use of insecticide-treated nets (ITNs) by children under five years of age and a second edition (2012) supports the planning and implementation of mass ITN distribution campaigns to achieve universal coverage for the entire population at risk of malaria in a country or targeted area.

 To encourage the distribution and use of insecticide-treated nets.

 Comprehensive guidance on conducting macroplanning workshops to ensure that concrete, detailed and up-to-date information from the implementation level feeds into the operational plan and budget for a mass ITN distribution campaign.

 Comprehensive guidance on conducting microplanning workshops to ensure that concrete, detailed and up-to-date information from the implementation level feeds into the operational plan and budget for a mass ITN distribution campaign.

 Guidance in the systematic assessment of the design, implementation and results of an ITN mass distribution campaign.

 Tools to assist in systematic tracking and ensuring accountability of ITNs distributed during a mass distribution campaign.
 Tools include a Commodity Management Audit (CMA) and a tracking system developed by Sudan.